-- Work with Fresno County Rural Transit Agency (FCRTA) and other jurisdictions in the county to develop a fact sheet, or similar informational materials, of FCRTA programs to be posted on the City's website, social media, and in public buildings by January 2026, and advertised annually in the City's newsletter to help connect seniors and other residents to services in the city and throughout the county. - Prioritize projects that facilitate place-based revitalization through the City's Capital Improvement Plan, such as projects that improve public infrastructure in deteriorating or underserved areas. - Post information about flood-related resources on the City's website and provide public notices in utility bills or other direct methods to neighborhoods at risk of flooding, including the Riverbottom neighborhood and other areas adjacent to the Kings River. - Ensure program availability and funding announcements are made available in Spanish and translation is available at public meetings. - Facilitate place-based revitalization and promote healthy environments for new housing by evaluating transitional buffers between residential and agricultural uses and highways and working with developers as projects are proposed to mitigate impacts associated with emissions from agricultural industries and traffic and facilitate access to healthy outdoor spaces. - Meet with school district representatives by June 2025 to analyze whether housing security poses a barrier.
-Work with the school district to assist in securing grant funding for teacher recruitment and retention bonuses, classroom materials, and other incentives for teachers to facilitate positive learning environments citywide. - Pursue funding as available to provide hazard mitigation assistance citywide, particularly to lowerincome households, to mitigate flood damage in the event of dam failure and to assist developers pursuing projects in areas with potential landslide risk with the cost of incorporating landslide prevention design features or infrastructure.
+- Work with Fresno County Rural Transit Agency (FCRTA) and other jurisdictions in the county to develop a fact sheet, or similar informational materials, of FCRTA programs to be posted on the City's website, social media, and in public buildings by January 2026, and advertised annually in the City's newsletter to help connect seniors and other residents to services in the city and throughout the county with the goal of reaching at least 100 community members with this information. - Prioritize projects that facilitate place-based revitalization through the City's Capital Improvement Plan, such as projects that improve public infrastructure in deteriorating or underserved areas.
+On an annual basis, pursue funding for projects from the Capital Improvement Plan.
+Prioritize at least one project per year in lower-income areas, including the southwest side of the city.